jeff-hykin/Resh/README.md

 # How to test out/install
-Easy!
+At them moment this is a Mac-only app (with planned future support for linux).
 For those familiar with git, clone this repo and then open resh.app inside the newly created resh folder.

+For those unfamiliar with git, lookup "how to install git" and "how to git clone a repository from github" it shouldn't take long.

 # Features